Visit Port Hardy

 For more information about Port Hardy, go to:

-🌐 www.visitporthardy.com
+🌐 https://www.visitporthardy.com

 📸 Photo credit:

 Rich, rugged and resilient, Port Hardy is the gateway to an authentic, unspoiled, nature-driven adventure.
-Port Hardy is located within the traditional territory of the Kwakiutl First Nation and home to two neighbouring First Nations bands, the Quatsino and Gwa’sala-‘Nakwaxda’xw, at the Northern tip of Vancouver Island.
+Port Hardy is located on the traditional territory of the Kwakiutl First Nation and home to two neighbouring First Nations bands, the Quatsino and Gwa’sala-‘Nakwaxda’xw, at the Northern tip of Vancouver Island.

 For more information about Port Hardy, go to: